ElementsProject/lightning/doc/lightning-pay.7.md

 `send_invoice` offer created by lightningd-offerout(7).
 This ensures that we only make a single payment for an offer, and that the offer is marked `used` once paid.

+*maxfee* overrides both *maxfeepercent* and *exemptfee* defaults (and if you specify *maxfee* you cannot specify either of those), and creates an absolute limit on what fee we will pay.
+This allows you to implement your own heuristics rather than the primitive ones used here.

 The response will occur when the payment fails or succeeds.
 Once a payment has succeeded, calls to **pay** with the same *bolt11* will